iotaledger/ict/docs/CONTRIBUTE.md

 ### Visibility and Data Encapsulation
 * Data must be encapsulated where possible.
 * Public attributes must be avoided.
-Exceptions: Data Objects (e.g. Transaction) and Builders (e.g. TransactionBuilders).
+Exceptions: Data Objects (e.g. Transaction) and Builders (e.g. TransactionBuilder).
 Public attributes of Data Objects should be final.
 * The inner workings of a class should be hidden as much as possible.
 Provide a public interface to operate on objects but keep the implementation secret.
 * Visibility should be as private as possible.
 Only methods that are supposed to be called externally should be public.
 * If you need to call a method from your jUnit tests, you are of course allowed to make them package-private.